Introduction

 Generative Engine Optimization (GEO) vendors help companies understand and improve how they appear across buyer-facing AI systems.
 That can include whether a brand is surfaced, how it is described, which sources are cited, how it compares to competitors, and whether it is recommended in commercial AI conversations.

-This page compares selected vendors using public product pages, documentation, and trust/security pages where available.
+This page compares selected vendors using public product pages, documentation, pricing pages, help-center materials, and trust/security pages where available.
 It is designed to help buyers evaluate differences in coverage, measurement design, optimization model, integrations, and enterprise readiness.

 Key takeaways